citrix/citrix-daas-rest-go/citrixorchestration/docs/AppLibPackageDiscoveryResponseModel.md

 HasDiscoverySessionTime returns a boolean if a field has been set.

+### SetDiscoverySessionTimeNil

+`func (o *AppLibPackageDiscoveryResponseModel) SetDiscoverySessionTimeNil(b bool)`

+ SetDiscoverySessionTimeNil sets the value for DiscoverySessionTime to be an explicit nil

+### UnsetDiscoverySessionTime
+`func (o *AppLibPackageDiscoveryResponseModel) UnsetDiscoverySessionTime()`

+UnsetDiscoverySessionTime ensures that no value is present for DiscoverySessionTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)